 - Complete 2 sets of 10.

-The great thing about this exercise is that it can be done at work, with no weights and in a regular chair.
-Or it can be made more difficult by sitting on an exercise ball, using weights, or both.
-You’ll feel this in your upper back and obliques, and it will also work your core and your pecs, especially if you use weights.
+The great thing about this exercise is that it can be done at work — in a regular chair with no weights.
+Or it can be made more difficult by sitting on an exercise ball and using weights.
+You’ll feel this in your upper back and obliques.
+It’ll also work your core and your pecs, especially if you use weights.

 - Sit up straight and engage your core.
 Extend your arms out in front of you.
-If you are using a weight, hold it with both hands, either wrapping 1 hand over the other or stacking them on the weight.
+If you’re using a weight, hold it with both hands, either wrapping 1 hand over the other or stacking them on the weight.

-- Inhale as you sit up straight, reaching through the crown of your head.
-As you exhale, twist to the right.
+- Inhale and as you exhale, twist to the right.

-- Count slowly to 5, and then move with your breath: You will twist when you exhale and sit up taller or untwist when you inhale.
+- Count slowly to 5, and then move with your breath.
+You’ll twist when you exhale and sit up taller or untwist when you inhale.